 Most Americans would agree on the counterproductiveness of needless spending, while admitting to doing so quite regularly—it is something we are all guilty of in our pursuit of pleasure.
 Many of us rationalize this spending as a necessary evil for a strong economy; in reality this could not be further from the truth.

-Re-Empowering Food in this Totally Confusing Modern World of Eating
+Musings on This Totally Confusing Modern World of Eating

 Efforts to find balance between our reliance upon food and our consequent vulnerability to it can be exhausting amid distractions of healthwashed products, hectic schedules, and the disparate parallel food journeys of those closest to us.